THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 19 L of UHT Milk – we have about 12 L leftover!
 We bought too much, but it will last a long time.

 Cabbage – I have read a lot about how cabbage is the best fresh produce for long term storage.
 Sure enough, the green cabbage I bought in Las Palmas is still with us today, and is still in good shape!

 GORP – Stands for Good Ole Raisins and Peanuts from The Boat Galley.
-Our version was equal parts M&Ms, raisins, peanuts and cashews.
-I made 4 gallon bags full.
+Our version was equal parts M&Ms, raisins, peanuts, and cashews.
+I made 4 gallon-sized bags full.

 Pringles – I did not run out of Pringles this trip!
 I bought 12 cans and also supplemented with Doritos and kettle chips.